 Dark Brown Sugar Chocolate Cake is a great recipe.
-For one thing, it employs all the tricks you’ve heard of for making moist cake.
-Those “tricks” include using buttermilk, substituting brown sugar for all or part of the white, and incorporating vegetable oil.
-Dark Brown Sugar chocolate Cake calls for both buttermilk and coffee for the liquid, has a mixture of butter and oil, and calls for 2 full cups of dark brown sugar.
-It’s definitely NOT a dry cake, and along with chocolate it has a complex flavor.
+For one thing, it employs all the tricks you've heard of for making moist cake.
+Those "tricks" include using buttermilk, substituting brown sugar for all or part of the white, and incorporating vegetable oil.
+The cake calls for both buttermilk and coffee for the liquid, has a mixture of butter and oil, and calls for 2 full cups of dark brown sugar.
+It's definitely NOT a dry cake, and along with chocolate it has a complex flavor.